MartinBraaten/NTNU/README.md

 - TKT4950 - Konstruksjonsteknikk, masteroppgave
 - TTM4100 - Kommunikasjon - Tjenester og nett

+**Courses I will add in January**

+- IT2810 - Webutvikling
+- IT1901 - Informatikk prosjektarbeid I
+- TDT4117 - Informasjonsgjenfinning

 The content of this repo is not intended to be used as an easy way to finish the assignments by blindly copying, but rather for inspiration and learning.